MacEnhance/MacForge/README.md

 ## Uninstalling

 - Trashing `MacPlus` will stop it from loading into applications
-- If you want a full clean select `Preferences` from the sidebar, then click `unistall MacPlus`.
+- If you want a full clean select `Preferences` from the sidebar, then click `Uninstall MacPlus`.
 Log out and back in for changes to fully apply.

 ## Developement